What is the clinical spectrum of Idiopathic Pulmonary Fibrosis?

 This is particularly problematic because immune cells play a key role in IPF and are considered as one of the main therapeutic targets.

-It was suggested that using animal models with a humanized immune system might improve translatability to humans, however, such approach would need to overcome too many unsurmountable hurdles: the exact composition of the human immune system that plays a role in IPF is not fully understood, the equivalence of humanized animals to the human immune system was never demonstrated by objective measures Davis, Cell, Dec 2008, and the cross-talk between the human immune system and the rest of human organ systems cannot be recapitulated in animals.
+It was suggested that using animal models with a humanized immune system might improve translatability to humans, however, such approach would need to overcome too many unsurmountable hurdles: the exact composition of the human immune system that plays a role in IPF is not fully understood, the equivalence of humanized animals to the human immune system was never demonstrated by objective measures 35, and the cross-talk between the human immune system and the rest of human organ systems cannot be recapitulated in animals.

 In IPF patients, dysregulation of the balance between metalloproteinases and anti-metalloproteinases plays an important role in the pathogenesis of IPF.